Zhankun-Xiong/M2UMol/README.md

 Here in, the example molecule we chose did not appear in our pre-training phase.
 For this molecule, only its SMILES is available in DrugBank, which can simulate an extreme case of molecular analysis where the available information about the molecule is sometimes very poor or only SMILES is available.
 The tool can be used as an AI-assisted drug design tool to visualize the importance of each part of a molecule, retrieve data from the library for four modes, and search drugs that may be similar to it, while only inputting molecular SMILES.
 This information may be able to provide reference for researchers and guide the direction of experiments to a certain extent, which will help the process of drug discovery and drug development.

 ## 6 How to use M2UMol in your own project
-For how to use M2UMol as a general molecular encoder, we present an example in [here] and you can use it by using the command 'python toysample_encoder.py'.
+For how to use M2UMol as a general molecular encoder, we present an example in [here](https://github.com/Zhankun-Xiong/M2UMol/tree/main/demo_for_using_M2UMol) and you can use it by using the command `python toysample_encoder.py`.
 It can directly take SMILES as inputs and can learn fix representations with multimodal knowledge, which can be used as the feature or fingerprint of the molecule:
 ```python
 import torch
 from data_process import create_all_graph_data,construct_graph